kayuksel/forex-rl-challenge/README.md

 are divided across processes.
 Looking for a person to contribute a TensorFlow version.

 Multi-threaded implemenation of Augmented Random Search method is also available!

+Run the GPU version and then post-train it with the CPU version to get best results.